-About the Rehabilitation Program
+About the Rehabilitation and Disability Studies Program

 This program will prepare you to work with individuals with disabilities in both public and private organizations.
 Led by experienced and knowledgeable faculty members within TROY’s Department of Counseling, Rehabilitation and Interpreter Training, your courses will equip you with the skills and understanding necessary for your chosen rehabilitation-related career.
 You’ll also grow as an advocate as you learn about community inclusion and integration.

 Pursue a bachelor’s degree in rehabilitation and disability studies from Troy University, and help others regain mobility and find independence!
 TROY’s rehabilitation and disability studies program focuses on training students to help people who have congenital or acquired disabilities achieve their personal, career and independent living goals through an assessment and assistance process.

 Before graduating, you’ll gain real-life experience by going through a practicum in a field setting of your choosing.
 That means you’ll have the opportunity to earn credits and gain hands-on experience working within the areas of rehabilitation you’re most passionate about.
 This invaluable experience will help prepare you for your next step—whether your plan is to begin your career in a field your passionate about or continue your education as you pursue your masters and/or Ph.D.